 Sharp Energy acquired the propane sales and delivery business of R.F.
 Ohl, Lehighton, Pa.

 “This acquisition is a strategic fit for our family of businesses and will extend Sharp Energy’s reach to new customers, communities and businesses in Pennsylvania,” Michael P. McMasters, president and chief executive officer of Chesapeake Utilities Corp., Dover, Del., the parent company of Sharp Energy, said in an announcement.
+For business advice, click here now and get it from experts.

 R.F.
 Ohl, a family-owned and operated company founded in 1984, sold and delivered propane to more than 2,500 residential and commercial propane customers in Carbon, Monroe, Northampton, Lehigh, and Schuylkill counties in Pennsylvania, according to the announcement, issued in December by Cetane Associates, which brokered the deal, along with Angus Finance.